 Avoiding Food Coloring

-Food labels are your best friend when it comes to avoiding food dyes such as Red 40.
+Food labels are your best friend when it comes to avoiding food with food coloring.
 The U.S. Food and Drug Administration requires manufacturers to list additives such as food dyes on the label.
-Even unexpected foods such as pizza may contain red dye, so it's necessary to scan the labels of everything you purchase.
+Even unexpected foods such as pizza may contain red dye, so it's necessary to scan the labels of everything you purchase if your goal is a no red dye diet.
 This includes foods marketed as healthy such as fiber bars and oatmeal with fruit.